Dyami Brown: Washington Football Team / Commanders (2021–2024)

 Brown was selected by the Washington Football Team in the third round (82nd overall) of the 2021 NFL Draft.
 He signed his four-year rookie contract on May 13, 2021.
+Brown made his NFL debut in the opening game of the season, recording 1 reception for −2 yards in a loss to the Los Angeles Chargers.
+He finished his rookie season appearing in 15 games recording 12 receptions for 165 yards and no touchdowns.